-Loafers aren’t only confined to the office though when on holidays you can’t beat a pair of Italian loafers and some moccasins are perfect for those smart-casual affairs that you find yourself at all too often.
-They’re comfortable, well-crafted and complement smart casual better than most shoes.
-Most importantly they’ve got a history which dates back to the 1930s so that means you’re always sliding into an enduring pair of menswear history.
+Believe it or not, loafers aren’t a footwear style to be confined to the just the office, however, since you can’t beat a pair of Italian loafers when on a summer holiday, and some moccasins are perfect for those smart-casual affairs that you find yourself at all too often.
+They’re comfortable, well-crafted and complement smart casual outfit better than most shoe styles.
+Most importantly, they’ve got a history which dates back to the 1930s, meaning you’re always sliding into an enduring pair of shoes with genuine heritage.

-Of course, we also understand that not every man knows how to wear loafers, so we’ve also got the complete guide on how to wear loafers should you need it.
-Time for a crash course.
+Of course, we also understand that not every man is familiar with the slip-on shoe, so we’ve put together a complete guide on how to wear loafers to provide a beginner’s crash course.

 Aurelien has developed a concept called 'Smart luxury', ultimately they want to make high quality, luxurious shoes, clothing and accessories available at reasonable prices.
 They don't sacrifice on quality materials or production processes and instead minimise the markups on the goods they sell.

 British menswear favourite Reiss was founded in 1971 with a clear direction to offer clothing and footwear that is premium in terms of both look and quality, timeless and easy-to-wear.
 The vast majority of Reiss’ collections use neutral colours and minimalist aesthetics, with the occasional print or pattern thrown in for good measure, its loafer collection, for example, features primarily suede and introduces less common colours to inject an extra level of flair into your formal looks.